Rephonic

 Recent interactions between the hosts and their guests.

-Q: What is one thing that you think is really important for them to hear?
+Q: What is the one thing that you would really want them to hear?

 Audience Metrics